Yogesh-Bhardwaj/Combat_Game/README.md

 # Combat_Game
 A combat with bow and arrow between the player and the computer as opponent .
-Press space to jump and 'F' to shoot or fire.
+Press space bar to jump and 'F' to shoot or fire.